 Yes.
-Unless you already had coronavirus or recently traveled to affected areas and didn't disclose that when you applied, your policy will cover you if you pass away due to COVID-19.
+Unless you already had COVID-19 or recently traveled to an area under a travel advisory and didn't disclose that when you applied, your policy will cover you if you pass away due to COVID-19.
 Life insurance companies cannot change the terms of coverage for active policies, so anyone who was covered remains covered.

-Has coronavirus made it harder to get a new life insurance policy?
+Has COVID-19 made it harder to get a new life insurance policy?

-If you've been infected with COVID-19 or have recently traveled to a region with a heavy outbreak of coronavirus, applying for life insurance could take longer and be much more expensive.
-More recently, some insurers have stopped selling policies to customers above a certain age.
+If you've been infected with the coronavirus or have recently traveled to a region with a heavy outbreak, applying for life insurance could take longer and be much more expensive.
+More recently, some insurers have stopped selling policies to customers older than a certain age.
 Terms and rates may change as life insurance providers continue adjusting to the situation.

-Will coronavirus have an impact on life insurance requirements in the long term?
+Will COVID-19 have an impact on life insurance requirements in the long term?

-According to some researchers, it's also possible that coronavirus could last beyond the current pandemic and join the established family of respiratory illnesses that we deal with every season.
-Depending on how quickly and effectively new treatments and vaccines are developed, the threat of a recurring coronavirus season might mean higher costs in life insurance.
+According to some researchers, it's also possible that COVID-19 could last beyond the current pandemic and join the established family of respiratory illnesses that we deal with every season.
+Depending on how quickly and effectively new treatments and vaccines are developed, the threat of a recurring COVID-19 season might mean higher costs in life insurance.

 Does the current coronavirus pandemic make it more important to have life insurance?

-We don't think that coronavirus significantly changes the answer to whether or not you need a life insurance policy.
-Our recommendation has always been that life insurance is necessary for anyone whose death would result in financial strain for another person.
+We don't think that COVID-19 significantly changes the answer to whether you need a life insurance policy.
+Our recommendation has always been that life insurance is a good consideration for anyone whose death would result in financial strain for another person.

 Anyone who provides care or financial support to their family members should have enough life insurance to replace that support for as long as it's needed.
 Married couples — even those without kids — can also use life insurance to ensure that each spouse can maintain their joint standard of living even if the other passes away.